alexweber/gulp-inject-string/README.md

-after(search, str)      // Inserts the string after the first occurence of *search* beforeEach(search, str) // Inserts the string before each occurence of *search* afterEach(search, str)  // Inserts the string after each occurence of *search*
+after(search, str)      // Inserts the string after the first occurence of *search* beforeEach(search, str) // Inserts the string before each occurence of *search* afterEach(search, str)  // Inserts the string after each occurence of *search* replace(search, str)    // Replaces the search string with replacement string between(start, end, str)// Inserts the replacement string in between start and end
 ```

 ## Examples